wwu-pi/tutorials/lectures/acse/030_importing_sample_projects.md

 #### Creating a new skeleton
 In Spring Initializr we can create a skeleton which we can use to, e.g., build a new Web Application.
-For ACSE, we will let Spring Initializr generate a Maven Project using the language 'Java' version 11.
+For ACSE, we will let Spring Initializr generate a Maven Project using the language 'Java' version 17.
+However, this will be done for you and the project will be provided to you.
 We will use the default Spring Boot version and choose 'Jar' for packaging.

 ![Spring Initializr with some dependencies](images/SpringInitializr.png)